 The RAA for TTHMs and HAA5s at compliance locations (represented as the line in the top two graphs below) remained below current standards.
 HAA5 and TTHM levels at all sampling locations for MetroWest/Metropolitan Boston communities have declined dramatically since August 2005 following activation of the Carroll Water Treatment Plant which uses ozone, rather than chlorine for primary disinfection.
-With four quarters of results from CWTP, the RAA for TTHMs = 4.2 ug/L; HAA5s = 5.9 ug/L. CVA's DBP levels continue to be below the standards.
-UV-254 levels are currently around 0.08 A/cm.
-No Bromate has been detected in the past 5 quarters, thus the RAA for Bromate = 0.0 ug/L.
+The RAA for TTHMs = 3.7 ug/L; HAA5s = 5.9 ug/L. CVA's DBP levels continue to be below the standards.
+UV-254 levels are currently around 0.05 A/cm.
+The RAA for Bromate = 0.0 ug/L.

-MWRA Monthly Water Quality Analysis April 2007
+MWRA Monthly Water Quality Analysis August 2007